ssrothman/simon_mpl_util/plotting/config/docs.md

 ### Automatic logarithmic x-axes

 Passing `None` as the logx parameter to `plot_histogram` tells the code to automatically decide whether the x-axis should be logarithmic.
 This is controlled by the `auto_logx_patterns : List[str]` option.
 The logic here is simple: if the `key` for the variable being plotted matches (with the same wildcard rules as the `axis_labels` dict) any entry in the `auto_logx_patterns` list, then the x-axis will be logarithmic.

+### Tweaking perverse y-limits

+When the y-axis is logarithmic and there are large error bars, matplotlib can sometime try too hard to keep the full error bars within the plotting limits.
+This can result in y axis ranges which are orders of magnitude wider than the actual data range.
+I attempt to resolve this by detecting perverse y-limits and overriding them.
+The logic is very simple:

+ 1. Compute the minimum nonzero plotted y value
+ 2. Determine the automatic matplotlib y-axis range
+ 3. If the ratio of the minimum plotted value divided by the lower axis bound is greater than `ylim_tweak.perversity_threshold` then we need to override the lower y-axis bound.
+Else, do nothing
+ 4. If we need to overwrite the lower y-axis bound, use the lowest plotted value, divided by `ylim_tweak.padding_factor`